-being culturlly inclusive and engages and inspires youth and young adults.
+ArtSmart:Indiana was endorsed as an Indiana Bi-Centennial Legacy Project.
+As such, it met the Indiana Legacy Project goals and characteristics of being culturally inclusive and engages and inspires youth and young adults.
 It was deemed open and accessible to the public, making an impactful contribution to Indiana’s legacy.

-ArtSmart: Indiana (www.ArtSmartIndiana.org) teaches the history of Indiana from 1900 to the present day, shown through the works of it’s artists and is a starting point for integrating Indiana’s rich visual arts tradition into classroom instruction.
+ArtSmart: Indiana (www.artsmartIndiana.org) teaches the history of Indiana from 1800 to the present day, shown through the works of its artists and is a starting point for integrating Indiana’s rich visual arts tradition into classroom instruction.

 Designed to meet Indiana Academic Standards for 4th grade social studies curriculum, the program is student friendly, and referenced for easy lesson planning.
 The easily accessible program for Indiana teachers and students appeals to a broad, statewide audience.
 The McAllister ArtSmart: Indiana Resource Center is located at the Art Museum of Greater Lafayette to accommodate on site lesson planning and research.

-The ArtSmart Advocates, a friends group, seeks help from members of the Art Museum and the Greater Lafayette and Indiana community to help provide funding needed to maintain the web site and continue support for ArtSmart: Indiana.
-Donations can be made to the ArtSmart:Indiana by contacting the Museum Director, Kendall Smith at email@example.com or the Administrative Assistant, Glenda McClatcheyat firstname.lastname@example.org.
+The ArtSmart team seeks help from members of the Art Museum and the Greater Lafayette and Indiana community to help provide funding needed to maintain the web site and continue support for ArtSmart: Indiana.
+Donations can be made to ArtSmart:Indiana by contacting the Museum Director, Kendall Smith at email@example.com or the Office Manager, Caitlin Thomas at firstname.lastname@example.org